scientific-python/scientific-python.org/content/en/grants/inclusive_culture/_index.md

 ---
 title: "Advancing an inclusive culture in the scientific Python ecosystem"
 draft: false
+summary: |
+  This joint NumPy, SciPy, Matplotlib, and Pandas project focuses on creating a DEI action plan and dedicated "Contributor Experience Lead" positions to identify, document, and implement practices to foster inclusive open-source communities.
+authors: ["Melissa Weber Mendonça"]
+date: 2021-08-21
 ---

-This joint NumPy, SciPy, Matplotlib, and Pandas project focuses on creating a DEI action plan and dedicated "Contributor Experience Lead" positions to identify, document, and implement practices to foster inclusive open-source communities.

 {{< page_gallery pages="." >}}